khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 - Use [sentence case](/content/punctuation).
 - Append an ellipsis (…) to the button label text when the action will require additional input from the user before final completion.
 Does not apply to [danger actions](#variants).
 - Try not to use text-only and icon-only buttons in the same context.
 - For destructive actions, use clear text and always indicate what is being destroyed.
-  - **Example:** `Delete page` instead of just `Delete`.
+For example, use `Delete page` instead of just `Delete`.

 #### Icons